 Many patients with ED find sex therapy or couple therapy beneficial, says Bajic.
 Certain antidepressants can also boost your mood, although some meds, including selective serotonin reuptake inhibitors (SSRIs)—can actually exacerbate erection issues downstairs.

 “Testosterone is produced during the deepest stages of sleep, specifically REM sleep,” says Bajic.
 Men who struggle with insomnia or other sleep disorders may not clock enough high quality Z’s for the restorative bodily functions that happen overnight, including testosterone production.
 Plus, you’re less likely to get turned on when you’re cranky and overtired.

-Check Your T Levels
+Check Your Testosterone Levels

 If you experience sluggishness, depression, weight gain, and weakness along with ED, you may have low testosterone and could benefit from testosterone replacement therapy (TRT).
 Thankfully, it’s never been easier to check your levels and get help.

-Hone’s comprehensive at-home test that, via a simple mail-in process, measures not just your testosterone, but various other biological markers related to T production including luteinizing hormone (LH), estradiol, sex hormone binding globulin (SHBG), albumin, and more.
+Hone’s comprehensive at-home hormone test that, via a simple mail-in process, measures not just your testosterone, but various other biological markers related to T production including luteinizing hormone (LH), estradiol, sex hormone binding globulin (SHBG), albumin, and more.
 Hone’s test comes with everything you need to safely collect a blood sample and get accurate results.